Module closes at 5pm on Monday 1 September |

 Accruals must be raised for transactions over £10,000 |

-Guidance on creating journals for accruals is detailed in Appendix A [5]
+For non-SoftCo invoices, follow the guidance on creating journals for accruals as detailed in Appendix A [3].

-Income should be deferred where it has been received by the institution in advance of the goods or services being supplied (e.g. trading, course fees).
+Income should be deferred where it has been received by the institution in advance of the goods or services being supplied (e.g. conference bookings, course fees).
 If income received in advance is not deferred, it will be credited and shown in the incorrect financial year.

-These are amounts owing to the institution for services/goods provided but unbilled at the year end.
-They are the opposite of the accruals described previously.
-They will arise from goods or services provided to external customers but not yet invoiced on the AR module.
+These are amounts owing to the institution for services or goods provided to external customers but noy yet invoiced at the year end.

-A prepayment occurs when a payment has been processed on UFS in advance of the goods or services being received.
-When this occurs over the year end, the proportion of the payment that relates to goods or services received in the new financial year (August 2024 and beyond) has to be calculated.
-The expenditure for 2023/24 is then reduced by this prepaid amount.
+A prepayment occurs when a payment has been processed on CUFS in advance of the goods or services being received.
+When this occurs over the year end, the proportion of the payment that relates to goods or services received in the new financial year (August 2025 and beyond) has to be calculated.
+The expenditure for 2024/25 is then reduced by this prepaid amount.

 Appendix D [6] provides guidance on processing accrued income or, in case of queries, please contact the General Ledger Helpdesk [1].

-If the expenditure or income that is being accrued or deferred relates to a transaction with another institution (e.g. internal trading) please check with the General Ledger Helpdesk before posting the journal.
+If the expenditure or income that is being accrued or deferred relates to a transaction with another institution (for example internal trading) check with the General Ledger Helpdesk before posting the journal.
 The Helpdesk will be able to check that the other institution is making the equal and opposite accrual or deferral.
 This is important to ensure that the elimination of internal transactions is correct.

-Recording expenditure against the same SoF as the related income is an important process for institutions.
+Recording expenditure against the same source of funds (SoF) as the related income is an important process for institutions.

-To achieve the transfer between sources of funds by a GL journal, the net balance of each type of expenditure by a GL journal is moved/transferred using the original expenditure transaction code for both the debit and credit entries of the journal.
+Raise a GL journal to move the net balance of each type of expenditure to the correct SoF.
+Use the original expenditure transaction code for both the debit and credit entries of the journal.

 |